0hAodha/ohaodha.ie/content/blog/How I Listen to Music/index.md

 For these reasons, as well as a general migration in my life away from proprietary software to FOSS solutions, I decided to build a locally-stored music library consisting of lossless audio files.
 I recently lost my library of music files while running reckless `rm` commands while sleep-deprived circa 04:00 one morning, which is one of the primary drawbacks of having everything locally, but anyone who's not an absolute fool would be smart enough to have a back-up ~~(except me)~~.
 So, while I'm rebuilding my music collection from scratch, I was inspired to write about my system in detail, as it's grown quite sophisticated over the years.

-## Where I Get My Music From
-I primarily source my music from the Soulseek file-sharing network, using the client Nicotine+ Soulseek client.
-Of course, file-sharing of copyrighted materials is **illegal**, and therefore I exclusively source music from Soulseek that is in the public domain (for example, songs for which the author has been dead for 70+ years and thus are no longer protected by copyright) --- I source all copyrighted materials through entirely legal means, and would never encourage anyone to obtain any copyrighted materials illicitly.

 ## How I Organise My Music Library
 The majority of music players organise music by the tags within the file metadata, deriving song titles, album titles, and band names in this manner;